-The Division of Infectious Diseases at the University of Michigan was founded in 1967.
-Since that time, our division has grown to over 30 faculty members and has become nationally recognized for an exemplary record of patient care, research, and education and training.
+The Division of Infectious Diseases at Michigan Medicine was founded in 1967.
+Since that time, our division has grown to over 40 faculty members and has become nationally recognized for an exemplary record of patient care, research, and education and training.

-In 2017, our faculty and staff managed over 9,700 visits, where we diagnosed and treated patients for a multitude of infections including chronic bone and joint infections, soft tissue infections, endocarditis, opportunistic infections, complicated urinary tract infections, fungal infections, Clostridium difficile infection, and many others.
+We diagnose and treat patients for a multitude of infections including chronic bone and joint infections, soft tissue infections, endocarditis, opportunistic infections, complicated urinary tract infections, fungal infections, Clostridium difficile infection, and many others.
 In response to emerging and growing needs over the years, we have established several programs and clinics including the Fecal Microbiota Transplant Program, HIV/AIDS Treatment Program, Overseas Travel Clinic, and Transplant Infectious Disease Service.
+Learn more.

 The Division of Infectious Diseases has a strong basic science and translational investigation program that includes virology, bacteriology, microbial diversity, mycology, and the intestinal microbiome.
 There is also a research component in our HIV/AIDS Treatment Program, Transplant Infectious Disease Service, and the Antimicrobial Stewardship Program.
 In the 2022 fiscal year, our division received over $12 million in federal, industry, and foundation funding to support our research activities.
 Learn more.